chickenn00dle/wc_square_sandbox_helper/README.md

 wp square list
 ```

 You can pass an optional `--save` flag to store this list, overriding existing object IDs.
+Alternatively, you can pass an optional `--cached` flag to display the object IDs that are currently stored in your database.

 ### Set Sync Interval